-Women who were randomized to the PERT arm but who subsequently had a hysterectomy for reasons other than cancer were eligible to continue on study pills.
-Since there is no routine clinical indication for women without a uterus to be given progestins, women who had a hysterectomy during the trial follow-up (before the intervention was stopped in July 2002) were changed from PERT to ERT.
+Women who are were randomized to the PERT arm but who subsequently have had a hysterectomy for reasons other than cancer will be eligible to were eligible to continue on active HRTstudy pills.
+Since there is no routine clinical indication for women without a uterus to be given progestins, women who have had a hysterectomy during the trial follow-up (before the intervention was stopped in July 2002) will were be changed from PERT to ERT.
 They will be followed in the PERT arm for outcomes, however.